 1. Core Curriculum

 Children are taught writing daily in planned sequences of learning differentiated to meet the students’ learning needs.
+The writing is also linked to our designated theme each term.
 They are encouraged to develop a range of skills across a variety of genres and practise them.
 Once a week there is a ‘Writer’s Café’ in all classes when students write independently choosing from a carefully chosen menu of activities.
 Prizes are given every week for outstanding writing in the café.

 Phonological knowledge is taught across the key stage in differentiated sessions.
-In Spring 2018 we are launching Read Write Inc. across the school both to teach phonics to the younger students and to have catch up interventions for older students with gaps.
-All class based staff in all curriculum areas will have two full days training to deliver phonics.
+We use Read Write Inc. phonics scheme across the school to teach, both, phonics to the younger students and for catch up interventions for older students with gaps.
+This has proved to be very successful and the pupils enjoy their daily phonics sessions.

 At Bromley Beacon Academy, we aim to equip our children with the mathematics skills that they will need throughout their lives.

 We aim to ensure all pupils become fluent in the fundamentals of mathematics: that they develop a solid understanding of key concepts and build a firm foundation of arithmetic skills.